animatlabs/workflow-forge/docs/architecture/middleware-pipeline.md

 # Middleware Pipeline Architecture

-## Overview

-WorkflowForge implements the **Russian Doll Pattern** for middleware execution, which is an industry-standard approach used by ASP.NET Core, Express.js, and other modern frameworks.
-This document explains how the middleware pipeline works and provides best practices for middleware ordering.
+WorkflowForge chains **Russian Doll** middleware: each layer wraps the rest.
+Below: ordering, how the loop builds `next`, and common mistakes.

 ## The Russian Doll Pattern